 Old fashioned head coverings returned in the 1940s.
 They did well to cover up messy or dirty hair, keep hair out of the face and provide warmth in winter.
 Scarves and snoods accomplished these with beauty.

-The kerchief style of head scarf was revived from the Victorian era with names Capote or Babusha.
-It was a triangle scarf simply tied under the chin but later moved to under the back of the hair and finally up onto of the head- a la Rosie the Riveter style.
+The kerchief style of head scarf was revived from the Victorian era with names Capote or Babushka.
+It was a triangle scarf simply tied under the chin but later moved to under the back of the hair and finally up onto of the head- a la Rosie the Riveter.
 Some kerchiefs had attached long tail scarves for winter that wrapped around the neck and draped down the back.
-Scarves were made of silk, rayon, cotton, wool and hand knit yarn.
+Scarves were made of silk, rayon, cotton, wool, and hand knit yarn.
 Some also had tassels or fringe on the edges.
 Most scarves featured a floral print reminiscent of Spanish ladies, like Carmen Miranda.
 Head scarves with travel motifs were popular souvenirs from vacation destinations.

 Flower types included the white gardenia, clusters of daises, baby asters, roses, rose buds, and narcissus.
-Feathers too were died and curled.
+Feathers, too, were dyed and curled.

 Hats and Hair Flower Shopping Resources

 1940s hats are still somewhat easy to find in vintage and antique shops.
-They may not be the fancier versions but a simple base is common as well as a great starting point to add your own decorations.
+They may not be the fancier versions, but a simple base is common as well as a great starting point to add your own decorations.
 I also like to look for new hats in classic vintage shapes and add decorations.
 Hair flowers and bows I prefer to buy new.
-There are far to many crafty women who make and sell their flowers on online to choose from.
+There are far too many crafty women who make and sell their flowers online to stick only to vintage.